net-lisias-ksp/KSP-Forum-Preservation-Project/torrent/reports/README.md

 This report consolidates the `WARC` file contents before being sanitised.

+## `report_http`

+Since 2021-09-05, the need to ise the `warc` files again as source of errors arose again, so the original `report_http5` tool was refactored into the present one.

+This report consolidates the `WARC` file contents before being sanitised.

 ## `build_connect_log`

 This report aims to monitor the Forum's perceivable health by reporting on a timeline how many hits per minute we are being able to score, as well the response time.